 How to Troubleshoot

 When you are stuck at an impasse - or finding that something in Slate is not working as you intended - it is important to follow a process to help you uncover a path forward.
-The below process is our recommendation for how to approach a situation in Slate where you're stuck or unsure.
+The below process is our recommendation for approaching a situation in Slate where you're stuck or unsure.
 Often, "troubleshooting" implies that there is a problem that you are aiming to solve.
-While there could be a problem that you run into, it may also be a behavior that you are unfamiliar with.
-The goal of following this process is to help you get to an answer by unearthing more details about the situation you are experiencing, better understand Slate, and test potential solutions.
-You may find a solution as you navigate this process, or you may use the details you uncover to provide better intel to others who are helping you troubleshoot.
+While there could be a problem that you run into, it can also be a behavior that you are unfamiliar with.
+The goal of following this process is to help you get to an answer by unearthing more details about the situation you are experiencing, better understanding Slate, and testing potential solutions.
+You may find a solution as you navigate this process, or you can use the details you uncover to provide better intel to others who are helping you troubleshoot.

-• Are there any external integrations that need to be considered?
+• External Integrations - Are there any external integrations that need to be considered?

 • Does this affect one user/record or many?
 What patterns do you notice based on who is affected?